Best car loans

 Your credit score plays a major role in deciding what interest rate you get on your car loan.
 If you know what yours is, you will have a better understanding of what interest rate you can expect or if you will have difficulty getting a loan.

 Having this knowledge can also be helpful when it comes to negotiating a rate.
-If you know you have a great credit score you also know you should be getting a lower rate on your car loan.
+If you know you have a great credit score, you also know you should be getting a lower rate on your car loan.

 You can check your credit score for free at Centrix, illion, or Equifax.